Pseudoscalar meson $P\to \tau (\to \pi \nu_\tau, \rho \nu_\tau, \ell \bar{\nu}_\ell \nu_\tau) \bar{\nu}_\tau$ decays in the Standard Model and beyond: Introduction

 The $P \to \tau \bar\nu_\tau$\footnote{Here and throughout the following text, $P$ denotes the $D_s$, $D$, $B_c$, or $B$ meson.} decay is highly sensitive to new physics (NP) beyond the SM, such as models involving a charged Higgs boson~\cite{Branco:2011iw} or leptoquarks~\cite{Buchmuller:1986zs,Dorsner:2016wpm}.
 At the typical energy scale of the process ($m_b$ for $B_c$ and $B$ mesons, and $m_c$ for $D_s$ and $D$ mesons), these high-scale NP particles decouple.
-Using a model-independent low-energy effective field theory approach, the most general effective Hamiltonian including right-handed neutrinos can be written as
+Using a model-independent low-energy effective field theory approach, the most general effective Hamiltonian including right-handed neutrinos can be written as\footnote{Throughout this work, neutrino masses are consistently neglected.}

 where $\sigma^{\mu\nu} = \frac{i}{2}[\gamma^\mu,\, \gamma^\nu]$ and the chirality projectors $P_{L,R} = (1\mp \gamma_5)/2$.
 The effects of the high-scale NP particles are all encoded in the Wilson coefficients $g_{i,B}^{q_1 q_2}$, which are defined at the typical energy scale of the process and depend on the flavors of the quark and antiquark in the initial-state meson.
 In the SM, $g_{V,L}^{q_1 q_2} = -g_{A,L}^{q_1 q_2} = 1$, and all the remaining Wilson coefficients are zero.
 Generally, they are non-zero and complex.